jedrzej/searchable/README.md

 ## Filtering by relation attributes
 It is possible to filter by attributes of model's relations - Eloquent's ```whereHas()``` will be applied.
 In order to filter by relation, add the relation attribute to the list of ```searchable``` fields in the form ```relation:attribute```.
 The same string should be used in the query to filter by that relation's attribute, e.g.:

+     // allow filtering on user's active field protected $searchable = ['user:active'];

      // filter only posts of active users ?user:active=1